|Founders:||Bernard Tse and Sam Weng|

 What else is Lucid working on?

-As earlier mentioned, Lucid got its start as a high-performance battery company, helping to give it a head start on the claim for the longest-range battery for all EVs.
+As earlier mentioned, Lucid the EV manufacturer, got its start as a high-performance battery company, helping to give it a head start on the claim for the longest-range battery for all EVs.

 The Lucid Air is the first electric vehicle to break the 500-mile barrier for EV range, with the EPA giving the official certification in September 2021.
 The EPA officially certified ranges of 516 and 520 miles for two “Dream Edition” versions of the 2022 Lucid Air.